 Iran considers it an unrealistic, baseless, unfounded and biased report which has only been made with the intention of certain political gains," foreign ministry spokesman Bahram Ghasemi hit back on the ministry's website.
 He said Washington should focus on improving its own record of discrimination, particularly regarding its Muslim population.

-Quran, Gospel & Individual Freedom Body-Science and Soul-Science |
+Quran, Gospel & Individual Freedom

 Syrian Foreign and Expatriates Minister Walid al-Moallem on Thursday received on Thursday a delegation from the Federation of Egyptian Chambers of Commerce which will be participating in Damascus International Fair, headed by Chairman of the Federation Ahmed el-Wakil.